Spain in same upbeat mood as 2010, Pique says

 "In 2010 we experienced something unforgettable and as far as this World Cup goes the feelings are just as good," Pique told a news conference ahead of Spain's final warm-up game against El Salvador in Washington on Saturday.

-"Nothing has changed except now we have the star on our shirts," added the Barcelona centre back.
+"Nothing has changed except now we have the star on our shirts," added the Barcelona center back.

 "Maybe the other teams have more respect for us as it's not the same when you come into the tournament as the holders.